 Because there are approximately 160 students at the Summer Residential Governor’s School, you may nominate only one teacher.
 We will not be able to recognize more than one teacher per student.
-The teacher whom you nominate will be invited to campus on Friday, July 24, to be recognized at a special dinner.
+The teacher whom you nominate will be invited to campus to be recognized at a special dinner.
 Each teacher will receive a Summer Residential Governor’s School Certificate in recognition of this special honor.
 Those teachers unable to attend will receive a letter of commendation and the Citation from the Summer Residential Governor’s School.

 Please think carefully about this nomination.
 It provides an opportunity for you to recognize and to thank that one teacher whom you believe has been most influential in your educational development.

-    How do I get to Lynchburg College?
+How do I get to University of Lynchburg?

 The directions page provides turn-by-turn driving directions to University of Lynchburg.